adalal80/Gravity/_posts/2017-01-06-Predicting_Employee_Leaving.md

 ## Why Do Good Employees Leave?

 This analysis looks what which employees with a high evaluation score will leave the company.
-The dataset was taken from Kaggle, which is located [here.](https://www.kaggle.com/ludobenistant/hr-analytics).
-The dataset does not need any Data Munging, so this analysis will cover Data Analysis on what features contribute to good employees leaving.
+The dataset was taken from Kaggle, which is located [here.](https://www.kaggle.com/ludobenistant/hr-analytics)  The dataset does not need any Data Munging, so this analysis will cover Data Analysis on what features contribute to good employees leaving.

-### The Data

 ### Overall analysis of employees that Leave